fatimaqais/clicks/TESTING.md

 - I had a problem with the create event review form being submitted correctly but not diplaying the review straight away.
 This was resolved by defining th event field and using the Dev tools application feature and console logs to find out the errors it was displaying.

+- I had problems displaying the total count of events and posts created by the user and the total number of followers and followings they have.
+This was fixed by making changes in the backend view file.

+- There was a problem with the comments and reviews linking to the correct post with it's ID.
+This was fixed by making changes in the backend and adding filter in the comments and event reviews view.py file.

 ### Unresolved Bugs

-- I was not able to complete the form and get it to display the events_count, post_count, following_count and followed_count.
-This was due to lack of time.
-This is something which can be easily resolved only if there was more time.

-- I had a problem with the comments and reviews linking to the correct post/event with it's id.
-This could not be resolved and it was something tutor support couldn't help with either.
-Beacuse it was taking too much of my time this had to be left as it is.

-- I had a problem with profile page displaying all the posts/events instead of just the users owned posts/events.
-Again this was something that could have been resolved if given more time a I did not have enough time to work on the profiles page.
+- There are no unresolved bugs left in the project.